MJP-76/RippleEnergyAPI/README.md

 You will require your Ripple Energy members API key as per available here: [Ripple Energy API Key](https://community.rippleenergy.com/new-feature-requests-yyqtfatb/post/ripple-api-yH0cTzuQ4GJMaYV?highlight=l8VWP51eyif7JlZ)

 # Installation
-Add https://github.com/MJP-76/RippleEnergyAPI as a custom repository to HACS and reboot Home Assistant
+HACS
+1. Add this [repository}(https://github.com/MJP-76/RippleEnergyAPI) as "Custom repository" in "Integrations" menu in HACS (Home Assistant Community Store)
+2. Install the integration in HACS
+3. Restart Home Assistant

+Manual
+1. Download integration
+2. Copy the folder custom_components/aladin-online from the zip to your config directory
+3. Restart Home Assistant

 # Post Installation
-After reboot of Home-Assistant, this integration can be configured through the integration setup UI
+After restart of Home Assistant, integration can be configured through the integration setup UI

 # Generated Sensors
 The following sensors are generated from the Ripple Energy (https://rippleenergy.com/ ) API into Home Assistant